Katy Perry announces pregnancy with 'Never Worn White' video

 Katy Perry has announced her pregnancy with the new video for her song ‘Never Worn White’ — check out the clip below.

-The singer made the reveal with the help of the visuals for her latest song, which is the lead single from her upcoming sixth solo album.
+The singer made the reveal with the help of the visuals for her latest song, which is the lead single from her upcoming sixth studio album.

 The artistic video for ‘Never Worn White’ ends with Perry displaying her baby bump, confirming previous fan speculation that she would announce her pregnancy in this way.